satyamagarwal99/satyamagarwal99/README.md

 - 👋 Hi, I’m @satyamagarwal99
-- 👀 I’m interested in Machine Learning Projects and Full Stack Web Development
+- 👀 I’m Full Stack Web Development
-- 🌱 I’m currently learning Full stack development
-- 💞️ I’m looking to collaborate on Web development projects.
-- 📫 How to reach me @satyam.agarwal99
-- Look into me at https://bitly.com/satyamk
+- 🌱 I’m working as Backend Developer as Consultant in MCB(Mauritius Commercial Bank).

 <!---
 satyamagarwal99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.